ibm-cloud-docs/power-iaas/migration-strategies.md

 You can use various replication mechanisms to migrate and sync environments between your on-premises environment and the {{site.data.keyword.powerSys_notm}}.

-Storage area network (SAN) and hardware-based replication is not currently a migration option.
+Storage area network (SAN) and hardware-based replication are not currently a migration option.
 {: note}

 ### Host and OS-based logical replication
 {: #replication-host}

-IBM recommends that you use PowerHA SystemMirror (Enterprise Edition) with Geographic Mirroring (Geomirroring) and Geographic Logical Volume Manager (GLVM).
-The following host and os-based logical replication options exist depending on your OS:
+IBM recommends that you use PowerHA SystemMirror (Enterprise Edition) with Geographic Mirroring (Geo mirroring) and Geographic Logical Volume Manager (GLVM).
+The following host and OS-based logical replication options exist depending on your OS:

 - **AIX** - GLVM
-- **IBM i** - Geomirroring
+- **IBM i** - Geo mirroring

 ### Application-specific replication
 {: #replication-app}